AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/media-handlers.md

 >[!NOTE]
 >
->Please refer to the [Assets supported formats](file-format-support.md) page for a description of all the formats supported by AEM Assets as well as features supported for each format.
+>See [Assets supported file formats](file-format-support.md) article for a description of all the formats supported by AEM Assets as well as the features supported for each format.

 ## Standard-Medien-Handler {#default-media-handlers}